By Commissioning Editor James Kightly. Photos by Nigel Hitchman and James Kightly

 After a pause to let the echoes die away, the show was wrapped up by the RAAF 2 Operational Conversion Unit F-35A Lightning display by Flight Lieutenant Kurt ‘KP’ Pearce, RAAF.
 The RAAF also presented a Lockheed C-130J with a fly-in display, and the national aerobatic team the RAAF Roulettes.

-Everyone can see this year’s event as a success, and we look forward to the next Warbirds Downunder show – in the meantime don’t forget the regular Showcase events, as they are released, will be listed here.
+Everyone can see this year’s event as a success.
+Th organizers report 13,000 people came to see the show in total over the two days, and they were very happy with the attendance.
+We look forward to the next Warbirds Downunder show – in the meantime don’t forget the regular Showcase events, as they are released, soon, will be listed here.

 Warbirds Downunder History